 How are graduate students funded?

-Generally, funding sources fall into two groups: external and internal sources.
-Internal funding is usually obtained at the time of application to the university.
-The academic unit considers all students for funding and that funding is awarded competitively, in the form of a ‘recruitment package’.
+- External funding (grants and fellowships administered by provincial and federal governments or other agencies or foundations).
 External funding is obtained by the student, by application to an external agency.
 This application may occur before or after the student starts his studies, and, in some cases, must be routed through the university.